ibexa/documentation-developer/docs/guide/repository.md

 ![Users in admin panel](img/admin_panel_users.png)

 "Users" is the top level Location that contains the built-in system for managing User accounts.
 A User is simply a Content item of the "User account" Content Type.
-The Users are organized within "User group" Content items below this Location.
-In other words, the "Users" Location contains the actual Users and User groups, which can be viewed by selecting the "Users" tab in the Admin Panel.
-The default identification number of the "Users" Location is 5; it references a "User group" Content item.
+The Users are organized within "User Group" Content items below this Location.
+In other words, the "Users" Location contains the actual Users and User Groups, which can be viewed by selecting the "Users" tab in the Admin Panel.
+The default identification number of the "Users" Location is 5; it references a "User Group" Content item.

 #### Other top level Locations